-The Chamber supports defending and improving the comprehensive workers’ compensation reform legislation passed by the legislature and signed by Gov. Mary Fallin during the 2013 session.
+The Chamber supports defending and improving the comprehensive workers’ compensation reform legislation enacted during the 2013 session.

 Economic Development Programs

-The Chamber supports retaining the state’s premier economic/community development programs which are critical in attracting new businesses to the state, assisting existing companies expand and encouraging investment in communities across the state.
-Following are the key programs the Chamber will work to protect:
+The Chamber supports retaining and strengthening the state’s premier economic/community development programs which are critical in attracting new businesses to the state, assisting existing companies expand and encouraging investment in communities across the state.
+Following are the key programs the Chamber will seek to protect:

-The Chamber supports placing an annual cap on the Zero-Emission Tax Credit and ending the Manufacturer’s Sales Tax Exemption for new wind facilities.
-The Chamber also supports requiring the Zero-Emission Tax Credit to be claimed only as a credit and not as a refund.
+The Chamber supports ending the Manufacturer’s Sales Tax Exemption for new wind facilities and requiring the Zero-Emissions Tax Credit to be claimed only as a credit and not as a refund.

-The Chamber will work with the National Rifle Association, the Oklahoma Second Amendment Association and other stakeholders to improve and clarify existing gun laws while, at the same time, protecting the above events, many of which are contractually obligated to prohibit weapons.
+The Chamber will lead the efforts of the “Oklahomans for Business and Property Owners’ Rights” coalition to defend against harmful gun legislation and work with the National Rifle Association, the Oklahoma Second Amendment Association and other stakeholders to improve and clarify existing gun laws while, at the same time, ensuring the protection of property rights and public safety.

 Criminal Justice/Sentencing Reform